idfive/Developer-Documentation/docs/back-end/drupal/drupal.md

 - Create custom child theme for client.
 All custom front end/etc go here.
 - Create a custom module/module suite for the client.
 All module related development and possibly config will go here.
 - Add core suite of idfive approved contrib modules.
-- Add other contrib modules as needed, but dont go overboard.
+- Add other contrib modules as needed, but don't go overboard.

 ### Pantheon

-Pantheon is the prefered platform to spin up DEV sites.
+Pantheon is the preferred platform to spin up DEV sites.
 Since lots of times, pantheon is only the temporary home of projects while in development, we have not yet created a custom idfive upstream, though that is not out of the question.
 For pantheon based sites, we utilize [lando](https://docs.lando.dev/) for local development, and to help keep sites in sync between local/remote/etc. Utilize the following workflow, assuming you have been assigned to the idfive team on pantheon.

-One issue with pantheon is that we dont get a true composer based workflow out of the box.
+One issue with pantheon is that we don't get a true composer based workflow out of the box.

 - Standard, non composer: This is a bit of a misnomer, as you can use composer to install modules and libraries, but they may be lost upon core updates/etc. Client receives core upstream updates from pantheon.
 - Composer based: This is a little more tricky as there is currently not a "one click" solution for this, however, we have created some helper scripts below.
 Client does not receive core upstream updates from pantheon, it has to update via composer manually.